Assistive Technology

 AT Device

-AT Device is any item, piece of equipment, or product system (whether acquired commercially off the shelf, modified or customized) that is used to increase, maintain or improve functional capabilities of individuals with disabilities.
+An AT Device is any item, piece of equipment, or product system—whether acquired commercially off the shelf, modified, or customized—that is used to increase, maintain, or improve the functional capabilities of individuals with disabilities.

 AT Service

-Assistive technology service means any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device.
-The term includes -
+An Assistive Technology Service means any service that directly assists a child with a disability in the selection, acquisition, or use of an assistive technology device.
+The term includes:

-• The evaluation of the needs of a child with a disability, including a functional evaluation of the child in the child's customary environment; An in district team will conduct the evaluation with support from WATT, if needed.
+• Evaluation: Assessing the needs of a child with a disability, including a functional evaluation in the child's customary environment.
+(An in-district team will conduct the evaluation with support from WATT, if needed.)

-• Purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices by children with disabilities;
+• Acquisition: Purchasing, leasing, or otherwise providing for the acquisition of assistive technology devices.

-• Selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing assistive technology devices;
+• Customization & Maintenance: Selecting, designing, fitting, customizing, adapting, applying, maintaining, repairing, or replacing assistive technology devices.

-• Coordinating and using other therapies, interventions, or services with assistive technology devices, such as those associated with existing education and rehabilitation plans and programs;
+• Coordination: Coordinating and using other therapies, interventions, or services with assistive technology devices, such as those associated with existing education and rehabilitation plans.

-• Training or technical assistance for a child with a disability or, if appropriate, that child's family; and
+• User Training: Training or technical assistance for a child with a disability or, if appropriate, that child's family.

-• Training or technical assistance for professionals (including individuals providing education or rehabilitation services), employers, or other individuals who provide services to, employ, or are otherwise substantially involved in the major life functions of that child.
+• Professional Training: Training or technical assistance for professionals, employers, or other individuals substantially involved in the major life functions of that child.

 Considering a Student's Need for Assistive Technology